SIWECOS/siwecos-business-layer/docs/includes/_scans.md

 | 422  | Validation failed     |

-## Retrieving the Main-Url Scan Report as PDF
+## Retrieving the Main-URL Scan Report as PDF

 > The **Request** must have the following structure: